 What Is Endometriosis?

-Endometriosis is a condition in which endometrial tissue, the tissue that normally lines the uterus, ends up coating other organs.
+Endometriosis is a condition in which tissue similar to endometrial tissue, the tissue that normally lines the uterus, ends up coating other organs.
 Throughout your cycle, the endometrial tissue thickens in your uterus and if you don’t become pregnant, it sheds during menstruation.
-When this tissue migrates outside of your uterus, it still responds to the hormonal cues that guide this cycle, causing thickening tissue and bleeding outside the organs, along with scarring, cysts, inflammation and pain.
+When similar tissue migrates outside of your uterus, it still responds to the hormonal cues that guide this cycle, causing thickening tissue and bleeding outside the organs, along with scarring, cysts, inflammation and pain.

 It can take doctors two to five years to diagnose a woman with endometriosis.
 Midori Matsuo, bachelor of medicine bachelor of surgery (MBBS) and a pain management doctor, explains that endometriosis is far more than period pain.
 It’s a multisystemic disease, but a “lack of research limits treatment options for the pain, which often leads patients to repeat surgeries.”
 She adds that it can be especially difficult to diagnose in the earlier stages when people have fewer symptoms.